decorate now / pay later! - ask about Flexible financing options

 • After it is set, say after your third or fourth go through, leave and go for a walk or do something else in another room of the house.
 Come back an hour later.
 Now stop and look at it from far away, from the room's entry point.
 Are you drawn in?
 What catches your eye first?
 Whichever object you notice first serves as a focal point.
 It is best if everything in the story relates to the focal point object, but they do not necessarily have to relate to each other.
 There's where the magic happens.

 • Now move in closer.
 Make sure your tablescape looks good from all angles.
 Sit in every seat around the table.
-Make adjustments as necessary, including editing.
+Adjust as necessary, including editing.

 • Serve cocktails.